huythedev/locket_catcher/README.md

 python main.py
 ```

 The script will start monitoring for new Locket moments.
-When a new moment is detected, it will be downloaded to the `locket_downloads` directory (organized by user ID), converted to PNG, and a notification will be sent to your specified Telegram chat.
+When a new moment is detected, it will be downloaded to the `locket_downloads` directory (organized by user ID).
+Videos are saved as MP4s if a direct video URL is available; otherwise, images are saved as PNGs from the thumbnail URL.
+A notification with the media will be sent to your specified Telegram chat.

 When a new moment is posted, you'll see a "Rename" button under the media in Telegram.
 Click "Rename" and reply with the desired display name for that user.
 The mapping in `users_info.txt` is updated and reloaded automatically.